 In addition to the remark that BaK only applies if operators are connected to "all" the Pols on the boundary, it is noted that operators can connect at fewer Pols.
 However, in that case BaK only applies for the traffic that is destined for the area at which the connection is made.
 For other cases, restricting BaK to the situation where interconnection is made at all Pols on the boundary is crucial in the definition of the boundary.
 If "all" is left out of the definition, the result would be that the border is a "range of network levels from which the sending operator can choose".
-Although this is a possibility that the receiving operator can voluntarily choose to offer, this would be too broad as a generic definition.
+Although this is a possibility that the receiving operator can voluntarily choose to offer, this would be too broad as a generic definition of the boundary.
+This broader definition would not be appropriate if BaK is imposed by regulation.
 This illustrated by an example: if a regulator imposes BaK and states the lower limit of the boundary is a set of 10 Pols, than it would not be reasonable if BaK also applied when an operator connects only at 2 or 5 Pols.
-This would de facto mean that an obligation is imposed to offer BaK at a range of network levels.
-The latter is not necessarily the least intervening remedy and may therefore not be appropriate.
+This would de facto mean that an obligation is imposed to offer BaK at a range of network